I couldn’t believe my luck! The advert read:

 That’s how it went for the next 5 nights, no surprises, lots of studying and great workouts with the gym to myself.
 This was turning out to be a win-win I thought.

 Sunday evening was unusually busy, patrons probably working off those weekend pizza and beers.
 I chatted with the regulars who I had gotten to know and hit the books at 11pm.
 People were in and out and the last patron left about 12h30, leaving the gym quiet.
-I turned the music up to liven the place and tackled my Economics, not my favorite subject.
+I turned the music up to liven the place and tackled Economics, not my favorite subject.

 The first time heard the sound was about 1h15am.
-Looking up from my books, I strained my ears sure I was alone.
+Looking up from my books, I strained my ears certain I was alone.
 I turned down the music and checked the cameras.
 Nothing.
 Shrugging it off I turned back to my books.
 There it was again.
 Someone was working out in the side room of the gym, where all the weights were.
 I could hear them.
 Again I checked the cameras which slowly scanned the gym – nothing and no-one.

 I got up and walked to the dividers, looking around, fully expecting to see someone working out that I had not noticed come in.
 There was no-one there.